XHPTEA-FM

-XHPTEA-FM is a radio station on 94.9 FM in Soteapan, Veracruz, with studios in Acayucan.
+XHPTEA-FM is a radio station on 94.9 FM in Soteapan, Veracruz, Mexico with studios in Acayucan.
 It is owned by Arturo Ordaz Gallegos and is known as Istmo 94.9 with a contemporary hit radio format.

 History

 XHPTEA was awarded in the IFT-4 radio auction of 2017 on a rebound after the initial winning bidder, Tecnoradio, was disqualified from the auction.
 The winning bid by Arturo Ordaz Gallegos was 1.52 million pesos.